 Step 2 - To Make A Hinge

 Using a 1/8-inch wide piece of the marine vinyl, make a strip that is the length of your plywood.
 Attach only two inches of each side to the board to allow for leeway when you open the cover.
 Use the washers and screws every six inches on each side of the vinyl to create a hinge on the lower side of the cover.

-Use glue to attach the insulating foam on the bottom of your cover.
-The foam will be covered with the marine vinyl in the next step, so you don’t need to worry about it accumulating moisture.
+Use glue to attach the insulating foam on the bottom of the cover.
+The foam will be covered with the marine vinyl in the next step, so you don’t have to worry about it accumulating moisture.

 The vinyl will protect the wood from the hot wet steam that the hot tub produces, keeping your cover from being bogged down with moisture.
 Measure out how much vinyl that you will need using the plywood as a template; four to five inches of overage on each side should be sufficient.
 Lay the plywood in the center of the vinyl and wrap it around the edges, securing every three to five inches with the staple gun.
 The top will be the side with the staples showing.
 Do not worry, the foam padding and outer fabric will cover this.

 Step 5 - Make it Pleasing to the Eye

 Use a staple gun to attach a five-inch strip of fabric along the outer edge of the plywood, two inches from the edge.
 You can get fancy and make pleats if you choose, or just make it straight around and tuck in the edges.
 Think of it as a skirt.
 You may need to use more than one strip to make it all the way around.